TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-cantrdp-diagnostics-blocksubnetbroadcast.md

 articleId="CantRDP_BlockSubnetBroadcast"
 diagnosticScenario="BlockSubnetBroadcast"
 selfHelpType="Diagnostic"
-supportTopicIds=
+supportTopicIds="32511135, 32411835, 32584250, 32584252"
 resourceTags="windows"
-productPesIds=
+productPesIds="16342, 14745, 15571, 15797, 14749, 15526"
 cloudEnvironments="Public"
 />
-# Connectivity Diagnostics Result
+# We ran connectivity diagnostics on your resource and found an issue.

 <!--issueDescription-->
 Microsoft Azure has identified <!--$StatelfulAction-->[StatelfulAction]<!--/$StatelfulAction--> action <!--$TrafficDirection-->[TrafficDirection]<!--/$TrafficDirection--> traffic is a broadcast to the subnet.
 Sending broadcast traffic is not supported in the Azure Platform.
 It cannot be enabled.
+More details [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-faq).
  <br>
 <!--/issueDescription-->